-- Step 1 In Cisco Unity Connection Administration, expand System Settings, then click External Services. - Step 2 On the Search External Services page, click Add New. - Step 3 On the New External Service page, in the Type list, click Exchange 2003 External Service Template. - Step 4 Confirm that the Enabled check box is checked. - Step 5 In the Display Name field, enter a name that will help you identify the service when you configure Connection users to access their email.
-(For example, in the name of the service, you might include the name of the Exchange server that contains the email that users are accessing.) - Step 6 In the Server field, enter the server name or the fully qualified domain name of one of the Exchange servers that contain emails that you want licensed Connection users to be able to access.
+- Step 1 In Cisco Unity Connection Administration, expand System Settings, then select External Services. - Step 2 On the Search External Services page, select Add New. - Step 3 On the New External Service page, in the Type list, select Exchange 2003 External Service Template. - Step 4 Confirm that the Enabled check box is checked. - Step 5 In the Display Name field, enter a name that will help you identify the service when you configure Unity Connection users to access their email.
+(For example, in the name of the service, you might include the name of the Exchange server that contains the email that users are accessing.) - Step 6 In the Server field, enter the server name or the fully qualified domain name of one of the Exchange servers that contain emails that you want licensed Unity Connection users to be able to access.

-The value that you enter must match the server name or the fully qualified domain name in the certificate for the Exchange server, which you specified in Step 16 of the "To Create a Certificate Signing Request" procedure on page 40-9.
+The value that you enter must match the server name or the fully qualified domain name in the certificate for the Exchange server, which you specified in Step 16 of the "To Create a Certificate Signing Request in Cisco Unity Connection" procedure on page 42-10.

-- Step 7 In the Authentication Mode list, click NTLM. - Step 8 In the Security Transport Type list, if you created and installed SSL certificates, click SSL.
-Otherwise, click None. - Step 9 If you selected SSL in Step 8, check the Validate Server Certificates check box.
-Otherwise, continue to Step 10. - Step 10 Under Service Credentials, in the Alias field, enter the Active Directory user logon name of the service account that you created in the "To Create and Configure a Service Account That Can Access Exchange Emails" procedure on page 40-7.
-Use the format <Domain name>\<Account name>. - Step 11 In the Password field, enter the password for the service account. - Step 12 Under Service Capabilities, check the User Access to Email in Third-Party Message Store check box. - Step 13 Click Save. - Step 14 Repeat Step 2 through Step 13 for each additional Exchange server that contains emails that you want licensed Connection users to be able to access. - Step 15 Close Cisco Unity Connection Administration.
+- Step 7 In the Authentication Mode list, select NTLM. - Step 8 In the Security Transport Type list, if you created and installed SSL certificates, select SSL.
+Otherwise, select None. - Step 9 If you selected SSL in Step 8, check the Validate Server Certificates check box.
+Otherwise, continue to Step 10.

+Self-signed certificates cannot be validated.
+If you selected SSL in Step 8 and you are using self-signed certificates, do not check the Validate Server Certificates check box, or Unity Connection will not be able to access Exchange.

+- Step 10 Under Service Credentials, in the Alias field, enter the Active Directory user sign-in name of the service account that you created in the "To Create and Configure a Service Account That Can Access Exchange Emails in Cisco Unity Connection" procedure on page 42-8.
+Use the format <Domain name>\<Account name>. - Step 11 In the Password field, enter the password for the service account.

+- Step 12 Under Service Capabilities, check the User Access to Email in Third-Party Message Store check box. - Step 13 Select Save. - Step 14 Repeat Step 2 through Step 13 for each additional Exchange server that contains emails that you want licensed Unity Connection users to be able to access. - Step 15 Close Cisco Unity Connection Administration.

-Configuring Users for the External Services
+Configuring Users for the External Services in Cisco Unity Connection